crecs/SLSK/CONTRIBUTING.md

   * add the game in the CHANGELOG but without the "(incomplete)" before it (more details below in Changelog and Versioning)
   * remove the game's name from MISSINGLIST.md

-This should only be considered if you at least have the bare minimum - AppID, SteamName *and* FolderName.
-If you're missing even *one* of those, *don't* add the game to the database.
-You should only add the game to MISSINGLIST.md under the section "**LIST OF NOT-ADDED GAMES**" instead, stating what is missing and what have you found so far.

 #### 4. Games that "aren't really games"

 Steam is weird in a sense that it also counts DLCs, expansions and bundles as games, so the real game count is not accurate.
 We're looking to register only full, standalone games.
 If you happen to find an entry in the Steam catalog like that, *don't* add it to the database.
 Add it only to [MISSINGLIST.md](MISSINGLIST.md) instead, under the section "**LIST OF IGNORED ENTRIES**", stating why was it ignored.
+If you're not sure at all, or it all seems too confusing for you, add it under the section **LIST OF NOT-ADDED GAMES**, stating why you couldn't add it normally.

 Both sections "**LIST OF NOT-ADDED GAMES**" and "**LIST OF IGNORED ENTRIES**" do not need to be included in the CHANGELOG, so you don't need to state you've put any game in either of those.
 Just put it and commit away.

 *Examples of entries which would enter in this category*: